giovannidotgen/Giovannis-Potpourri/README.md

 ## Additions from source
 - Drop Dash, from Sonic Mania (the code for which was derived from my own Sonic 2 - Score Rush)
+- Fast Air Moves, a feature that disables the vertical speed check that occurs during a jump, and before an air move

 ## Known issues
 - Super Sonic's sprites have been disabled.
 I intend to address it through an approach distinct from that of the base game.